 - Repeat 5 to 10 times on each side.

-If you continue to struggle with posture or chronic pain, you might consider working with a physical therapist.
-A physical therapist will not only work to treat your pain, but will also help you prevent further injury by regaining full range of motion.
-Your PT will offer additional exercises to strengthen the muscle groups you need to achieve the posture that’s optimal for your body.
-Your PT might also recommend you to wear a posture corrector, especially if you have back problems that prevent you from doing the correct pose by yourself.
-Whether you need a posture corrector or not, what’s important is that having proper posture can help avoid health implications as a result of posture problems.
+If you continue to struggle with good posture or chronic pain, you might consider working with a physical therapist (PT).
+A physical therapist will treat your pain and help you prevent further injury by regaining your range of motion.
+Your PT will offer additional exercises to strengthen the muscle groups you need to achieve the optimal posture for your body.
+Your PT might also recommend you wear a posture corrector, especially if you have back problems that prevent you from doing the correct pose yourself.
+Whether you need a posture corrector or not, what’s important is that having a good posture can help avoid health implications due to posture problems.